mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 Historically, I added the prop to create harmony in terms of spacing between the elements on each sides of the "main" content to improve [the user experience in terms of rhythm](https://www.interaction-design.org/literature/article/repetition-pattern-and-rhythm).

-The position prop is confusing and prevents the consumer from displaying the kind of components they want on the side.
-What if they don't want medias (the squares)?
+Beside being confusing about its subject, the prop prevents us from having control over what kind of component we want to display on each side.
+What if I don't want to display `PlaceholderMedia` but `PlaceholderLine` on the right?

 Let's iterate a last time on the API: